jimmgarrido/jimmgarr-site/_posts/2016-10-15-Alert-Notifications.md

+---
+layout: posts
+title: Local Notifcations On macOS With Xamarin
+description:
+---

 Notifications can be useful for providing critical information or grabbing the user's attention, and they can be used not on mobile but on the desktop as well.
 On MacOS, this can be done using the `NSUserNotification` and `NSUserNotificationCenter` classes.

 *Note: this post talks about local notifications, not remote (push) notifications.*